Rushing Haydn in Adult Piano Lessons

 In the back of my mind, I could hear Denise speaking, “By practicing slowly, at a consistent tempo, you will actually hear the music.”

 I began again, this time setting the metronome at the slowest possible speed, practicing three measures at a time before moving on.
 In spite of all my previous accomplishments, I had never persevered in quite this way.
-By slowing down I was able to relax my arm and place my hand on groups of notes with ample time to shift to the next group.
+By practicing slowly, I was able to relax my arm and place my hand on groups of notes with ample time to shift to the next group.
 In this manner I finally started to grasp the lively rhythm.
 Eventually, my fingers flew up and down the keyboard.

 I began to understand that I could practice this sonata for the next five years, playing it well, but never quite finish it.
 The magic of playing the piano is that the finish line doesn’t exist.
 There’s always another layer of understanding and interpretation.
 Very slowly, I was peeling off the outer layer and absorbing Haydn into my heart.